speechbrain/speechbrain/recipes/WSJ0Mix/separation/README.md

 * You can listen to example results on the test set of WSJ0-2/3Mix with SepFormer through this [page](https://sourceseparationresearch.com/static/sepformer_example_results/sepformer_results.html).

-* Here are the SI - SNRi results (in dB) on the test set of WSJ0-2/3 Mix with SepFormer:
+* Here are the SI - SNRi results (in dB) on the test set of WSJ0-2/3 Mix with various models:

 | | SPGM, WSJ0-2Mix |
 |--- | --- |